SeaDve/mpris-server/README.md

 For more detailed examples, see also the [examples directory](https://github.com/SeaDve/mpris-server/tree/main/examples).

-There is also a real-word example of this library being used in [Mousai](https://github.com/SeaDve/Mousai), a music recognizer application for Linux.
+There is also a real-world example of this library being used in [Mousai](https://github.com/SeaDve/Mousai), a music recognizer application for Linux.

 ### Manual Implementation (via `Server` or `LocalServer`)